 non-profit organizations, government, First Nation communities, post-secondary educational institutions, school counseling and critical

-incident response teams, and rural community support teams.
+incident response teams, hospice teams, and rural community support teams.
 I have an active

 private practice offering consulting and facilitation services.
 I am in ongoing partnership with Moms Stop the Harm providing trauma-informed facilitation skills to their national team of facilitators in the context of harm reduction and bereavement by substance poisoning.
 I have also been a trainer with